karlseguin/http.zig/readme.md

         // This memory is allocated upfront.
 The request header _must_ fit into
         // this space, else the request will be rejected.
 If possible, we'll
         // try to load the body in here too.
 The minimum amount of memory that our request
-        // pool will use is in the neighborhood of pool_size * buffer_size.
+        // pool will use is in the neighborhood of pool.count * buffer_size.
 It will never
         // be smaller than this (there are other static allocations, but this is the biggest chunk.)
         .buffer_size: usize = 65_536,

-        // The maximum number of headers to accept.
+        // Maximum number of headers to accept.
         // Additional headers will be silently ignored.
         .max_header_count: usize = 32,

-        // the maximum number of URL parameters to accept.
+        // Maximum number of URL parameters to accept.
         // Additional parameters will be silently ignored.
         .max_param_count: usize = 10,

-        // the maximum number of query string parameters to accept.
+        // Maximum number of query string parameters to accept.
         // Additional parameters will be silently ignored.
         .max_query_count: usize = 32,

-    }
+        // Time in millisecond to wait for reading the header .read_header_timeout = null,

+        // Time in millisecond to wait for reading the body .read_header_timeout = null,
+    },

     // various options for tweaking response object .response = .{
         // Used to buffer the response header.